 - 4. Facilities assigned to this General Permit are sources of PM, PM10 and PM{2.5} emissions.
 Some facilities are portable and may operate generators to produce the energy necessary for the production processes.
-Generators are also sources of PM, PM10 and PM{2.5} as well as SO2, CO, NO_x, VOC, HAP and GHG emissions. - 5.
-Potential nuisances originating from this type of operation could include fugitive dust associated with material handling operations and vehicular traffic.
+Generators are also sources of PM, PM10 and PM{2.5}, as well as SO2, CO, NO_X, VOC, HAP and GHG emissions.
+Facilities with generators may be required to obtain a General ACDP Attachment for the generators. - 5.
+Potential nuisances originating from this type of operation could include fugitive dust associated with the crushing process, material handling operations and vehicular traffic.
 The permit includes requirements to control fugitive dust emissions. - 6.
 LRAPA has assessed the level of emissions of all air pollutants from these facilities and determined that facilities complying with the operational limits and monitoring requirements of this permit have emission levels below the established levels of concern stated in the definitions of Significant Emission Rates in LRAPA Title 12.